udacitydrl/tennis/REPORT.md

 ## Conclusions

-DDPG performs very well to achieve the goal.
-The model can be easily modify to solve the second version of the environment.
+Two DDPG agents perform well to achieve the goal.
-Other actor-critic algorithms can also be used to solve this kind of environment
+Other actor-critic algorithms can also be used to build other two agents model, for example

 * A3C - Asynchronous Advantage Actor-Critic
 * A2C - Advantage Actor-Critic
 * PPO - Proximal Policy Optimization
 * D4PG - Distributed Distributional Deterministic Policy Gradients

-It is very interesting to compare them with DDPG.
-Some of them, for example D4PG,  very likely perform better.
+Some of them, for example, using D4PG likely perform better.
+The two agents model can be simplified by using only one agent.
+The agent plays with itself and self learns.